tldr-pages/tldr/pages/common/rev.md

 # rev

-> Reverses strings of text on provided text or a file.
+> Reverse a line of text or a file.
 > More information: <https://manned.org/rev>.

 - Reverse text typed into terminal:

 `rev`

-- Reverse text in file:
+- Reverse the text string "hello":

+`echo "hello" | rev`

+- Reverse an entire file and print to `stdout`:

 `rev {{path/to/file}}`